socketio/socket.io-website/source/docs/v4/client-initialization.md

 A Manager instance is in charge of the low-level connection to the server (established with HTTP long-polling or WebSocket).
 It handles the reconnection logic.

-A Socket instance is the interface which is used to sends events to — and receive events from — the server.
+A Socket instance is the interface which is used to send events to — and receive events from — the server.
 It belongs to a given [namespace](/docs/v4/namespaces/).

 A single Manager can be attached to several Socket instances.